Deputy Director of Forensic Programmes, Faculty of Medicine & Health Sciences

 Simon attended the last ever Firefest in October 2014.

 Simon is an adventure motorcyclist.
-After a 2 year spell racing an MV Agusta at Thundersprints and raising money for the cancer charity CLIC Sargant by riding throughout Europe on the Barry Sheene Challenge Simon has continued to explore strange new worlds and seek out new civilizations by riding through the Himalaya region of India, through Cambodia, Mongolia, Patagonia, Vietnam, and the US.
+After a 2 year spell racing an MV Agusta at Thundersprints and raising money for the cancer charity CLIC Sargant on the Barry Sheene Challenge Simon has continued to explore strange new worlds and seek out new civilizations by riding through the Himalaya region of India, Cambodia, Mongolia, Patagonia, Vietnam, and the US.
 He has bought petrol at the highest fuel station in the world, worn leathers at the site of the highest recorded earth temperature (and been asked if he would sell them to a traveling preacher), rode the world's largest production bike up Europe's steepest and twistiest road, and holds the completely unofficial record for circumnavigating Guernsey on a Vespa.
-He recently completed a trip by Hindustan Ambassador through India and an Arctic dog-sledging escapade.
-The next trip is hiking through Jordan.
+He recently completed a trip by Hindustan Ambassador through India, an Arctic dog-sledging escapade, a hike through the deserts of Jordan.
+The next trip is riding a Harley around Louisiana.

 Attributions in male sexual offenders